ecs251-w19-ucdavis/NnGFS/Developer.md

 ## C-CS
 #### read(file_name, i, pos, len)
 ```
+# Clients should batch requests to reduce TCP handshake overhead
+# or maintain some type of connection pool.
 if (file_name, i-th chunk) has a local file:
     read it*
     return data;